-All vehicles and machines will carry the required emergency spill kits to prevent fuel or hydraulic fluid from entering waterbodies.
+All vehicles and machines will carry the required emergency spill kits to provide initial spill response and prevent fuel or hydraulic fluid from entering waterbodies.
 All equipment refuelling, servicing, and washing shall be conducted in a way that prevents deleterious substances from entering the water, and a minimum of 100 m from waterbodies.
 Fuel and other hazardous materials will be stored in secondary containment, at least 100 m from waterbodies and in a location where potential spills cannot reach waterbodies.
 The locations of existing and future drainage paths to Airport Lake and East Lake are illustrated in Figure 3-1.